Clitoria ternatea

 Description

-Butterfly pea is a perennial and leguminous flowering vine widely distributed across the tropics and subtropics, which has made it difficult for botanists to trace its origins.
+Butterfly Pea is a perennial, leguminous flowering vine widely distributed across the tropics and subtropics, making it difficult for botanists to trace its origins.
 However, tropical Asia is the most likely region of origin.

 It is fast-growing and produces a large taproot below ground, above which grow finely hairy, slender, green herbaceous stems 3 to 5 m (10 to 15 ft) long.
 These twist and climb their way up on any structure or a nearby object, entwining and sometimes completely covering them.